woltapp/wolt_modal_sheet/README.md

 ## Decorating modal types, modal, and pages
 WoltModalSheet uses the decorator pattern, which is a structural design pattern allowing dynamic addition of behavior to individual objects.
-In Flutter, this is typically achieved by wrapping widgets with other widgets, enhancing or modifying their behavior.
+In Flutter, this is typically achieved by wrapping widgets with other widgets to enhance or modify their behavior.

 ### Decoration Approaches